DSpace/RestContract/subscriptions.md

 }
 ```

+JSON description:
+- subscriptionType: currently only content but open to future extensions like statistics
+- subscriptionParamterList: where the "frequency" is the currently only supported name and the different values ('D' stand for Day, 'W' stand for Week and 'M' stand for Month).

 Status codes:
 * 200 OK - if the subscription is found and current user is Admins or owner of the subscription.
 * 401 Unauthorized - if you are not authenticated.
 Only Admins and owner of the subscription has access.